2 min read

 Stablecoins are not universally regulated across all jurisdictions, but many countries are working on establishing frameworks.
 Regulations typically focus on ensuring transparency, backing assets, and preventing risks such as money laundering.
 Some regions, like the EU, are taking steps to regulate stablecoins through new legislation like MiCA.

-What are MiCA-regulated stablecoins?
+What are MiCA-approved stablecoins?

 MiCA (Markets in Crypto-Assets Regulation) is a European Union regulation that seeks to bring stablecoins under specific regulatory standards.
 Stablecoins that are MiCA-regulated must meet strict transparency, reserve backing, and governance criteria.
 They must be issued by authorized entities and undergo periodic audits to ensure stability and compliance with EU laws.

-Which stablecoins are regulated under MiCAR?
+Which stablecoins are MiCA compliant?

 Additional Resources